Revolutionary-Technology-Company/ConfigServer-Security-Firewall-CSF/README.md

 by Dr. Correo "Cyph3r" Hofstad.

 ![https://configserver.shop/images/ConfigServer-Dr-Correo-Hofstad.png](https://configserver.shop/images/ConfigServer-Dr-Correo-Hofstad.png)
-"Don't where I have been, just buy our software so I can afford to take you out for food and drinks sometime" **-Cyph3r**
+"Don't worry where I have been, just buy our software so I can afford to take you out for food and drinks sometime" **-Cyph3r**

 **

-## Echos of IRC Channels fro the 1990s
+## Echos of IRC Channels from the 1990s

-The last post made by Cyph3r in a public internet forum, was the announcement of a naval deployment ovr 20 years ago.
-Cyph3r dissapeared with his closet full of ConfigServers from Los Alamos National Laboratory, his grandmother's firwalls grew to become Watchguard, and a young Correo, known to many as "Cory" came back from a Naval deployment to quietly start Revolutionary Technology in Seattle, WA, USA, under his government name Cory Hofstad.
+The last post made by Cyph3r in a public internet forum was the announcement of a naval deployment over 20 years ago.
+Cyph3r disappeared with his closet full of ConfigServers from Los Alamos National Laboratory, his grandmother's firewalls grew to become Watchguard, and a young Correo, known to many as "Cory," came back from a Naval deployment to quietly start Revolutionary Technology in Seattle, WA, USA, under his government name Cory Hofstad.

 ## ConfigServer under Way to the Web Limited.
-ConfigServer's leadership and operations was led by the man who developed the Login Failure Daemon (LFD) engine used by Los Alamos National Laboratories.
-A tech company in the UK would run American Linux firewalls for two decades, offering ConfigServer Security & Firewall (CSF) as a free product, with paid support and installation.
+ConfigServer's leadership and operations were led by the man who developed the Login Failure Daemon (LFD) engine used by Los Alamos National Laboratories.
+A tech company in the UK would run American Linux firewalls for two decades, offering ConfigServer Security & Firewall (CSF) as a free product, along with paid support and installation services.
 CSF has issues with the fact that it is ONLY a GUI for iptables with LFD included.
-For example, without installing, x-tables addons for netfilter and iptables, DROP targets advertised in CSF like TARPIT do not function.
+For example, without installing x-tables addons for netfilter and iptables, DROP targets advertised in CSF, like TARPIT, do not function.

 ## Cyph3r Comes Back from Los Alamos National Laboratory with Firewall Updates for CSF

-CSF 2.15.07 is a preview of features available in comercial versions of CSF.
+CSF 2.15.07 is a preview of features available in commercial versions of CSF.
 CSF is licensed as a commercial product, with a per-server license.
-No updates past 2.15.07 will be made publically available.
-US Government laboratories cannot sell software for profit.
+No updates past 2.15.07 will be made publicly available.
+U.S. government laboratories are prohibited from selling software for profit.
 US Government laboratories have firewall updates for CSF that are labeled **GPLv3**.
-Cyph3r provides official updates for CSF for $349 per quarter, or $809 per year.
+Cyph3r provides official updates for CSF for $349 per quarter or $ 1,209 per year.

 ## Option 1:
 Buy an installer (With Hash Check) and license KEY from https://configserver.shop